nationskollen/server/CertRenewal.md

 ```
 The `--dry-run` flag tells certbot to simulate the renewal.

-Reasonf or this is that there is a limit as to how many requests that is allowed
+Reason for this is that there is a limit as to how many requests that is allowed
 to renew or create a certificate and apply it.
 The amount is ~7 as to how many
 'attempts' that is allowed.